davidchesnut/sp-dev-docs/docs/general-development/step-3-deploying-and-enabling-udfs.md

 ---
-title: Step 3 Deploying and Enabling UDFs ms.prod: OFFICE365
+title: Step 3 Deploying and Enabling UDFs ms.prod: SHAREPOINT ms.assetid: 1e5e2a0a-041a-481c-a18b-578562a60e24
-ms.assetid: 1e5e2a0a-041a-481c-a18b-578562a60e24
 ---

 # Step 3: Deploying and Enabling UDFs

 In this step, you will:

 1. Deploy SampleUdf.dll, which you created in  [Step 2: Creating a Managed-Code UDF](step-2-creating-a-managed-code-udf.md), to a folder on a computer that has Microsoft SharePoint Server 2010 installed.

 2. Allow user-defined functions (UDFs) to be called from a specific trusted location, for example, trusted Shared Documents location.

 3. Enable SampleUdf.dll.